Street Outlaws: Harry Allen Generating Station Fatal Incident

 According to Sinclair News affiliate KSNV reports, Warner Bros.
-Discovery and Pilgrim Media Group (producers) had not authorised a film permit but had a Nevada Department of Transportation permit to close the street for filming.
+Discovery and Pilgrim Media Group (producers) had not authorized a film permit but had a Nevada Department of Transportation permit to close the street for filming.

-The incident reignited a controversy from 2015, when the National Hot Rod Association threatened to revoke licences of competitors who participate in Street Outlaws.
+The incident reignited a controversy from 2015, when the National Hot Rod Association threatened to revoke licenses of competitors who participate in Street Outlaws.
 NHRA events, held on closed circuits, have necessary crash walls and catch fencing, along with rescue times at proper points.
 Street Outlaws shows filmed on streets do not have barriers and it is unknown if safety crews are on the level of the NHRA Safety Safari.

 Video games

 A racing video game based on the series, Street Outlaws: The List, was released for Nintendo Switch, PlayStation 4, and Xbox One on October 22, 2019, and for Microsoft Windows on November 29, 2019.
 It was developed by Team6 Game Studios and published by GameMill Entertainment in North America and Maximum Games in Europe.
 Switch Player gave the game 2 out of 5 stars and summarized that "Street Outlaws: The List is a total drag.
 Not only is the racing boring to the level of watching paint dry, but the mechanical upgrading of vehicles is complex for those who aren’t knowledgeable about cars.
 Only devout fans of the show or hardcore racing fans will find pleasure here."

 A sequel, Street Outlaws 2: Winner Takes All, was released for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Nintendo Switch on September 21, 2021, and for Microsoft Windows on December 3, 2021.